core-wg/oscore/draft-ietf-core-object-security.md

 In order for an OSCORE-unaware proxy to support forwarding of Observe messages ({{RFC7641}}), there SHALL be an Outer Observe option, i.e., present in the options part of the OSCORE message.
 The processing of the CoAP Code for Observe messages is described in {{coap-header}}.

 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the successfully received notifications for the associated Observe registration, see {{replay-protection}}.
-The Notification Number is initialized to the Partial IV of the first successfully received notification.
+The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
 In contrast to {{RFC7641}}, the received partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.

 If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
 The client MAY ignore the Observe option value.